-Dual standard rotation motors - Move trim tabs equally and in the same direction.
+Dual standard rotation motors - Move both of the trim tabs equally and in the same direction.

 Dual motors (one counter and one standard rotation) - Set both trim tabs to the center position.

 Tilt Limiter Cam

 If your outboard contacts the boat's motor well while tilting, adjust the tilt limiter cam to limit maximum tilt-up: